-We have audited the accompanying financial statements of the governmental activities and the major fund of the Bexar County Emergency Services District No. 8, as of and for the year ended September 30, 2013, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the major fund of the Bexar County Emergency Services District No. 8, as of and for the year ended September 30, 2014, and the related notes to the financial statements, which collectively comprise the basic financial statements of the District's primary government as listed in the table of contents.